costerik/todo/README.md

 you should create an `.env` file and includes the variable `REACT_APP_BASE_URL` with the API  url.

 ### URL
-this is the URL of the project `nice-talk.surge.sh`
+this is the URL of the project `https://nice-talk.surge.sh`

 ## Available Scripts